profdanilob/democlass/README.md

 # democlass
-Demonstração do uso do Git
+Demonstração do uso do Git/Github

 - No deseolvimento desse projeto estão:
     - Teofilo